-At Plume, we can provide medication for depression and/or anxiety (in eligible states).
+At Plume, we can provide medication for depression and/or anxiety.
 There are many options that can be helpful in the treatment of depression and/or anxiety, including both medications and therapy (counseling).
 Evidence shows that both medications or therapy alone can be helpful for the treatment of depression and/or anxiety, but both together have been proven most effective.

 If you think you have depression and/or anxiety and might need medication you can make an appointment to be evaluated by a Plume clinician, for assessment for a treatment plan.
 If you already have a diagnosis and have been on medications or are on medications and want to transition your treatment to Plume, you can meet with a clinician to discuss this as well.